A bunion is a prominance or bony malalignment of the first and/or fifth toe joints.

 4. Joint mobilization may be utilized in some situations.

-5. Orthoses are used to assist in realigning the feet into a better functioning position and help to prevent the excessive abnormal movement through the feet.
+5. Foot orthotics are used to assist in realigning the feet into a better functioning position and help to prevent the excessive abnormal movement through the feet.

 6. Bunion surgery may be advised if conservative treatment fails to provide satisfactory treatment results.
 Surgery can be beneficial when conservative measures fail to provide sufficient relief, however there are risks involved.
 Surgical options should be discussed with your Podiatrist following thorough examination.